Amit-Space/Great_Code_Off_Chess_Challenge_11Sept26/README.md

-# Chess Move Validator: Code-Off Solution
+# Chess Move Validator: Great Code Off Chess Challenge

 A from-scratch chess move validator built for the Version1 Code-Off.
 Given a board, whose turn it is, and one fully-specified move, it decides whether the